 Here’s how and where you can celebrate the legacy of Juneteenth across Illinois:

-Along the Mississippi River, Alton will mark 31 years of celebrating Juneteenth at the James H. Killion Park with cultural presentations, performances and homemade cuisine.
+Along the Mississippi River, Alton will mark 32 years of celebrating Juneteenth at James H. Killion Park with cultural presentations, performances and homemade cuisine.

-The DuSable Museum of African American History, the Nation’s Oldest Independent African American Museum is Celebrating 61 years.
-Pull up to the DuSable Juneteenth BBQ on June 19, 2022, 11:00 am - 4:00 pm, B.Y.O.G.
+The DuSable Museum of African American History, the Nation’s Oldest Independent African American Museum, is Celebrating 62 years.
+Pull up to the DuSable Juneteenth BBQ on June 19, 2023, 10:00 am - 8:00 pm, B.Y.O.G.
 Bring your own grill.

-Plan to spend the day at the Carver Center at John Gwynn Park for the Juneteenth Fest with vendors and performances (11 a.m. to 6 p.m.).
+Plan to spend the day on June 17 at the Carver Center at John Gwynn Park for its returning Juneteenth Fest, which will feature a tribute to Hip-Hop music, horseback riding, a car show, free youth haircuts, Community Awards and performances (11 a.m. to 6 p.m.).

 Enjoy a weekend’s worth of happenings in the state capital.
-The Illinois State Museum hosts a Noir Art Exhibit, plus there’s plenty of fresh-air activities like a parade, fun run and outdoor revival in Comer Cox Park.
+The Illinois State Museum hosts a Noir Art Exhibit (June 16), plus there’s plenty of fresh-air activities like a parade, fun run and outdoor revival in Comer Cox Park.